CVE-2026-26149

 Remediation

-Proactive Monitoring: Review application access logs for unusual patterns or attempts to execute unauthorized control sequences.
+Proactive Monitoring: Review application access logs for irregular activity or unauthorized attempts to perform administrative functions within Power Apps.

 Exploitation status